CyberGitLabs/security-writeups/Hack The Box Machines/Cicada.md

 ![diagram](../images/Cicada/Cicada_whoami2.png)

-However when i tried to create shadow copies to access the NTDS.dit file i couldn't, as it requires admin privileges.
+However when I tried to create shadow copies to access the NTDS.dit file I couldn't, as it requires admin privileges.
-So i tried to read the content of the SAM file and i found the Administrator hash:
+So I tried to read the content of the SAM file and I found the Administrator hash:

 ![diagram](../images/Cicada/Cicada_sam.png)